+Ceilings Visually inspected from floor level.
+Ceilings throughout the property are of lath and plaster and plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-The internal walls are a mixture of lath and plaster, plasterboard lined and plastered on the hard.
+The internal walls are a mixture of lath and plaster and plasterboard

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is a mixture of solid concrete and timber construction at ground floor level, upper floors being of suspended timber, overlaid in tongue and groove boarding.
+The ground floor is of suspended timber construction.
+The first floor is timber.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mixture timber boarded and timber with glazed inserts.
+The internal doors are flush faced hollow core units with a sliding door located between the living room and kitchen.
 The skirting boards and door surrounds are timber.
 The staircase is timber.
 The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace located in the upstairs bedroom.
-The fireplace in the downstairs bedroom has been capped.
-There is a multi-fuel burning stove to a back boiler located in the living room.
+There is currently a disused fireplace located in the living room with a timber surround.
+It is understood that a fireplace to the downstairs bedroom has been boarded over/bricked up with the surround removed and is no longer operational.
+It is assumed that any unused flues are suitably vented.

 Internal decorations Visually inspected.
-The ceilings and walls are painted.
-The internal joinery it painted and finished with a decorative stain.
-The kitchen is finished with tiles and the shower room is finished with wet-wall panels and tiles.
+The ceilings and walls are painted and papered, with most incorporating a woodchip finish.
+The internal joinery is painted.
+The kitchen is finished with tiles and the shower room is finished with tiles and wet-wall.

-Cellars None.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity is installed.
-The meter and consumer unit are located in the hallway.
-The system appears to be of a 13 amp type and design.
-The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
-There is a redundant fuse box located next to the consumer unit.
+Electricity is supplied from the mains.
+The meter and consumer unit are located in the hallway above the living room door.
+The switch and socket outlets are plastic.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are not turn them on.